arijitdasgupta/BlueTransistor/README.md

  - If one entry in the array is also an array of color objects the bulb will start cycling through the colors objects.
  - `stop` will stop any running color changes.
  - `flow` will make the corresponding bulb smoothly change to random colors.
+ - `disco` will make the bulb go crazy at an interval speficied for that bulb make.
  - `off` will turn the corresponding bulb off.
- - `unchanged` won't change anything on that bulb.
+ - `unchanged` or any other string won't change anything on that bulb.

 ###GET
 `GET` to `/bulbs` will get you the status of the bulbs currently online...